airbytehq/airbyte/docs/architecture/incremental.md

 ### Updating a Record

-Let's assume that our warehouse contains all of the data that it did at the end of the previous section.
+Let's assume that our warehouse contains all the data that it did at the end of the previous section.
 Now unfortunately the king and queen lose their heads.
 Let's see that delta:

 ```javascript
 [